 Find the approximation to an ideal function of y = sin(2*pi*x) over an input range [xmin,xmax] using a lookup table approach.
 Fixed-point applications often need to approximate a function

-Use derived range analysis to generate minimum and maximum range data that then can be used by the Fixed-Point Tool to propose fixed-point scaling.
+Use derived range analysis to collect ranges that then can be used by the Fixed-Point Tool to propose fixed-point scaling.

 Use the Fixed-Point Advisor (FPA) to prepare a floating-point model or subsystem for conversion to fixed point.
 After preparation, use the Fixed-Point Tool to convert the floating-point